 In addition, five out of every eight patients showed an improvement in arrhythmia.
-Less than one percent of the participants in the threemonth-long study experienced any side effects, and not all of those side effects - nausea, gastrointestinal disturbance, rash - could be linked to the Coenzyme Q10 treatment.
+Less than one percent of the participants in the three-month-long study experienced any side effects, and not all of those side effects - nausea, gastrointestinal disturbance, rash - could be linked to the Coenzyme Q10 treatment.

-Mid-1990s: Dr. Folkers Boody to Mayo on to C
+Mid-1990s: Dr. Folkers ready to move on to cancer research